 Ministry of Education (1960) The Youth Service in England and Wales (‘The Albemarle Report’), London, HMSO.

 To cite this article: Smith, M. K. and Smith, M. E. (2003).
-‘Fred Milson: developing the practice of youth and community work’, the encyclopedia of informal education. [http://infed.org/mobi/fred-milson-developing-the-practice-of-youth-and-community-work/.
+‘Fred Milson: developing the practise of youth and community work’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/fred-milson-developing-the-practice-of-youth-and-community-work/.
 Retrieved: insert date].